-Figure 128.
+Figure 127.
 The page for configuring the WPS function.

-You can activate the WPS function via the web-based interface or the hardware WPS/RST button on the cover of the device.
+You can activate the WPS function via the web-based interface or the hardware WPS button on the cover of the device.

 To activate the WPS function via the hardware button, move the Enable WPS function with hardware button switch to the right on the tabs of both bands.
-Then, with the device turned on, press the WPS/RST button and release it.
-The WPS LED should start blinking fast.
+Then, with the device turned on, press the WPS button, hold it for 2 seconds, and release.
+The WLAN 2.4G and WLAN 5G LEDs should start blinking.
+In addition, upon pressing the button, the wireless interfaces of the device are enabled if they were disabled before.